Computing the center of a fusion category: An algorithm based on the induction functor

 Using the explicit formulas in Equations \eqref{eq:I_obj} and \eqref{eq:I_half_braiding}, we were able to implement the induction functor in our software framework, so Step 3 in Algorithm \ref{alg:center_first_version} is constructive.
 The problems are Step 4 (the computation of simple subobjects) and Step 6 (the isomorphism check).
 Decomposing a semisimple object $X \in \mathcal C$ in an abelian category is equivalent to decomposing the endomorphism algebra $\End_{\mathcal{C}}(X)$, i.e. if for simple objects $X_i$ then

 and $X_i \cong \mathrm{Im}(f_i)$ for any $0 \neq f_i \in \End_{\mathcal{C}}(X_i)$ considered as an element of $\End_{\mathcal{C}}(X_i)$.
 The decomposition of algebras is in general a very hard task and there is no algorithm known.
-In our implementation we use the MeatAxe (Las Vegas) algorithm \cite{Parker1984, Holt1994, Lux2010}, enhanced by various further technical tweaks.
+In our implementation we use the MeatAxe algorithm \cite{Parker1984, Holt1994, Lux2010}, enhanced by various further technical tweaks.
 Details can be found in the source code of our implementation.
-In practice, for small examples, this works reasonably well.
+In practice, for small algebras, this works reasonably well.
+Even for complicated fusion categories like the Haagerup subfactor or $PSU(2)_k$ the algebras in consideration are small (rank < 20).

 In order to decompose endomorphism algebras at all, we need to be able to determine these algebras explicitly.
 More generally, we need to be able to compute Hom-spaces in the center.
 We will discuss this in Section \ref{Morphisms}.
 First, we will discuss a simple optimization of Algorithm \ref{alg:center_first_version}.